 “I was playing a charity show and [Gibson president and CEO] Cesar Gueikian came up to me wanting to talk about Gibson.
 I just said, ‘I’m with PRS.’
 But he wanted to have dinner and discuss creating a Gibson guitar.
 ‘What do you think?’ he said.
 So, I met him and his wife and told him, ‘I would really love a cool acoustic that when you make the transition from playing electric to acoustic it’s not that big of a jump, because sometimes the neck is bulky and the sound is different, and it’s hard to play leads on and everything.’
 I was also thinking of something really different and eccentric to reflect my personality.”

-Pictured: Gibson Orianthi Signature SJ-200 Acoustic-Electric Guitar
+Pictured: Gibson Orianthi Signature SJ-200 acoustic-electric Guitar

 Creating the Orianthi SJ-200

 “Strangely enough, they allowed me to run loose in Gibson’s Bozeman, Montana, acoustic factory.
 Thank you to Gibson for doing that, because I was like a child running around the factory saying, ‘I want this and I want that,’ and they were totally cool with it.
 Everyone who works at that factory has a passion for guitars.
 Originally, the guitar was white, but then I saw a one-off model being made, and said, ‘Wow—that red finish is insane.
 Can you make it a little more vibrant?
 Can you add a black binding?’
-I wanted to change the entire esthetic, so it took some time as we went back and forth.
+I wanted to change the entire aesthetic, so it took some time as we went back and forth.
 I definitely wanted it to have an ES-345 neck for a hybrid acoustic-electric vibe.
 Then, there were the inlaid crystals.
 Thank goodness Robi is a spiritual man, and his wife is into crystals, so he didn’t think I was too crazy for including them in the design.”

 The Custom Electronics